cacct

 Securing configuration file

-As evident from the previous section, the cacct
+As evident from the previous section, the cacct configuration file contains secrets that

 should not be accessible to end-users.
-At the same time, the cacct
+At the same time, the cacct executable must be

 accessible to end-users so they can fetch their usage statistics.
-This means cacct
+This means cacct must

 be able to read the configuration file at runtime, but the user executing it should not.